William A. Pile: Biography

-Pile was elected a Republican to the United States House of Representatives from Missouri in 1866, serving from 1867 to 1869, being unsuccessful for reelection in 1868.
+Pile was elected as a Republican to the United States House of Representatives from Missouri in 1866, serving from 1867 to 1869, being unsuccessful for reelection in 1868.
 There, he served as chairman of the Committee on Expenditures in the Post Office Department from 1867 to 1869.
-Afterward, he was appointed Ambassador to Venezuela and Brazil by President Ulysses S. Grant in 1869, but his nomination was withdrawn and was instead appointed Territorial Governor of New Mexico which he served as from 1869 to 1871.
-Pile was again appointed Ambassador to Venezuela by President Grant in 1871, which he served as until 1874.
+Afterward, he was nominated to be Ambassador to Venezuela and Brazil by President Ulysses S. Grant in 1869, but his nomination was withdrawn and he was instead appointed Territorial Governor of New Mexico; he served from 1869 to 1871.
+Pile was successfully appointed Ambassador to Venezuela by President Grant in 1871, a post he held until 1874.

-He moved to Monrovia, California in 1886, and purchased a 50-acre property, where he grew wine grapes.
+He moved to Monrovia, California, in 1886, and purchased a 50-acre property, where he grew wine grapes.
 The following year, he commissioned the renowned Northern California architects Samuel and Joseph Cather Newsom to design a house for him, the stately "Idlewild" house at 255 N. Mayflower Avenue.
 After serving for one year as mayor, he applied to be consul general in Melbourne, Australia, but contracted pneumonia that same year and died in Monrovia on July 7, 1889.
 He is buried, along with his son, William E. Pile, in Live Oak Cemetery, at 200 E. Duarte Road.